DE1-Engineering-Mathematics/module-resources/notes/8-complex-numbers.md

 Note how this is fundamentally just an extension of Euler's formula, which we have already seen.

 This is mathematically interesting, but other than having a cool name, why are quaternions useful?
 Since we live in a three dimensional world, many of our systems need to deal with rotations in 3D.
 Almost all [video games](https://docs.unity3d.com/ScriptReference/Quaternion.html) and [animation software](https://docs.blender.org/manual/en/latest/advanced/appendices/rotations.html#quaternion-mode) use the quaternion as their fundamental representation of object rotation.
-Quaternions are also popular in robotics applications, where many rotation operations need to be calculated along a kinematic chain to perform forward kinematics: the process of taking joint angles and converting them to end effector (e.g. robotic hand) position.
-Quaternions are favoured over the easier to understand Euler angles because they do not suffer [gimble lock](https://en.wikipedia.org/wiki/Gimbal_lock), a state where Euler angles are no longer linearly independent and certain incremental rotations are not possible.
+Quaternions are also popular in robotics applications, where many rotation operations need to be calculated along a kinematic chain to perform forward kinematics: the process of taking joint angles and converting them to end effector (e.g. robotic hand) position and orientation.
+Quaternions are favoured over the easier-to-understand Euler angles because they do not suffer [gimble lock](https://en.wikipedia.org/wiki/Gimbal_lock), a state where Euler angles are no longer linearly independent and certain incremental rotations are not possible.

-Here is a of video by 3blue1brown that explores the mathematical properties of quaternions: [Visualizing quaternions (4d numbers) with stereographic projection](https://youtu.be/d4EgbgTm0Bg)
+Here is a video by 3Blue1Brown that explores the mathematical properties of quaternions: [Visualizing quaternions (4d numbers) with stereographic projection](https://youtu.be/d4EgbgTm0Bg)

 Here is a video exploring the practical application of quaternions in video games: [10 mins GameDev tips - Quaternions](https://youtu.be/1yoFjjJRnLY)